 We are currently progressing proposals for the development of a wind farm on the Drummond Estate, located between St Fillans and Lochearnhead in Perthshire.

-The development was re-named Glentarken Wind Farm in May 2023, following feedback from local stakeholders, to more effectively convey the location of the proposed site
+The development was re-named Glentarken Wind Farm in May 2023, following feedback from local stakeholders, to more effectively convey the location of the proposed site.

 We submitted a request for a scoping opinion to Scottish Ministers in December 2022.
-Feedback from this scoping stage was received in February 2023 and has been used to inform the site design and the content of the Environmental Impact Assessment Report.
+Feedback from this scoping stage was received in February 2023 and has been used to inform the site design and the content of the Environmental Impact Assessment (EIA) Report.

 The proposed turbine locations at the site are located within the Perth and Kinross local authority area.
 The proposed access route to the site will be from the A85, which is located within the Stirling local authority area.